The most popular Open-source alternative to Windows is Linux. Linux is the standard server OS used by many governments and financial institutions.

 - DNS leak protection to prevent ISPs from tracing activity back to the original IP

 - OpenVPN protocol with at least a minimum 128-bit AES encryption algorithm

 - Shared IPs to add anonymity

-- Internet kill switch that stops all traffic if ever the VPN connection drop
+- Internet kill switch that stops all traffic if ever the VPN connection drops

 Linux VPN Service Provider Reviews

-If you are not specifically a tech-savvy then choosing the best VPN for Linux might become troublesome for you.
-So to reduce your stress and time, we have really cracked the whip and bring forth the 5 best VPN for Linux.
+If you are not tech-savvy, choosing the best VPN for Linux might become troublesome.
+So, to reduce your stress and time, we have cracked the whip and brought forth the 5 best VPNs for Linux.

 - Zero log policy